adchsm/Manhattan/readme.md

 Take a look at the [Manhattan](http://www.adchsm.me/manhattan/) website for demos and usage docs.

+## WordPress Plugin

+Manhattan for WordPress is a port of the CSS grid, equipped with easy to use buttons, menus and shortcodes.

+For usage guides, take a look at the [Manhattan](http://www.adchsm.me/manhattan/wordpress/) website.

 ## How to Contribute Using GitHub

 ### Raising Issues